Expansion of the NBA: San Diego

-In 1994, the Minnesota Timberwolves nearly relocated to San Diego to play in a proposed new downtown arena before the City of Minneapolis agreed to purchase the team's arena, Target Center, with $80 million in public bonds to help the team out of financial trouble.
-In 2001, the Vancouver Grizzlies, before moving to Memphis to become the Memphis Grizzlies, listed San Diego among the cities it was considering relocating to.
+In early 1994, San Diego was considered a strong candidate for relocation of the Minnesota Timberwolves to play in a proposed new downtown arena.
+However, in late May 1994, the team was conditionally sold to a group that filed for relocation to New Orleans in early June.
+Both the sale and move were ultimately blocked by the NBA's Board of Governors following concerns over the financial plan for the sale.
+The team would stay in Minneapolis with the city agreeing to purchase the team's arena, Target Center, with $80 million in public bonds to help the team out of financial trouble.
+In October 1994, the NBA owners approved a sale of the team to a group led by businessman and former Minnesota state senator Glen Taylor.

+In 2001, the Vancouver Grizzlies, before moving to Memphis to become the Memphis Grizzlies, listed San Diego among the cities it was considering for relocation.

 Longtime NBA commissioner David Stern, when asked about the potential return of the NBA to San Diego, routinely underscored the need for a new arena in the region for it to be considered for a franchise.
-On August 29, 2020, following a competitive proposal selection process, mayor Kevin Faulconer announced that city officials had selected a development team to build a new privately-funded sports arena and entertainment district at the site of the San Diego Sports Arena in the city's Midway District.
+On August 29, 2020, following a competitive proposal selection process, mayor Kevin Faulconer announced that city officials had selected a development team to build a new privately funded sports arena and entertainment district at the site of the San Diego Sports Arena in the city's Midway District.
 In January 2021, new mayor Todd Gloria, on the topic of the new arena, stated "we would welcome the NBA's interest."
 He continued by saying "...this project is not dependent on recruiting new professional sports.
 This is a world-class entertainment (venue) for San Diegans".
 In late 2020, it was revealed that the arena plan selected by Faulconer's team violated a new California state law requiring the property's solicitation to affordable housing developers before other parties.
 In June 2021, Mayor Gloria announced the city had restarted the solicitation process for the new arena and entertainment district.
-In September 2022, the city announced it had selected the new development team and a proposal for a new 16,000-seat arena and an estimated 4,000 residential units on the 48 acre site.
+In September 2022, the city announced it had selected the new development team and a proposal for a new 16,000-seat arena and an estimated 4,000 residential units on the 48-acre site.
+In 2024, the Clippers moved their G League affiliate to Oceanside's Frontwave Arena, reviving their San Diego branding.